San Mateo County, California: Airports

-San Francisco International Airport is geographically located in San Mateo County, but it is owned and operated by the City and County of San Francisco.
+San Francisco International Airport is geographically located in San Mateo County, east of Highway 101 near San Bruno and Millbrae, but it is owned and operated by the City and County of San Francisco.

-San Mateo County does own two general aviation airports: Half Moon Bay Airport and San Carlos Airport.
+San Mateo County owns two general aviation airports: Half Moon Bay Airport and San Carlos Airport.

 Marine transport

 The only deepwater port in South San Francisco Bay is the Port of Redwood City, situated along Redwood Creek, originally created as a lumber embarcadero in 1850.
-The San Mateo Harbor Harbor District manages the Pillar Point Harbor and Oyster Point Marina.
-Ferry connections connect Oyster Point to Jack London Square in Oakland and the Alameda Ferry Terminal in Alameda.
+The San Mateo Harbor Harbor District manages the Pillar Point Harbor (on the Pacific coast side) and Oyster Point Marina (on San Francisco Bay).